19hours/sg-statutes/Acts/Debtors Act.md

 ### Judgment debtor summons

-24\.—(1) Where a judgment or order of a District Court is for the recovery or payment of money, whether by instalments or otherwise, the party entitled to enforce it (hereinafter called the judgment creditor) may, subject to such rules as may be prescribed, summon the judgment debtor, or if the judgment debtor is a corporation, an officer of that corporation, to be orally examined before that District Court respecting the judgment debtor’s ability to pay or satisfy the judgment debt and for the discovery of property applicable to such payment and as to the disposal which the judgment debtor has made of such property.
+24\.—(1) Where a judgment or an order of a District Court is for the recovery or payment of money, whether by instalments or otherwise, the party entitled to enforce it (hereinafter called the judgment creditor) may, subject to such rules as may be prescribed, summon the judgment debtor or, if the judgment debtor is a corporation, an officer of that corporation, to be orally examined before that District Court respecting the judgment debtor’s ability to pay or satisfy the judgment debt and for the discovery of property applicable to such payment and as to the disposal which the judgment debtor has made of such property.

 ### Production of books and papers

-(2) The judgment debtor or, where the judgment debtor is a corporation, the officer thereof who has been summoned shall, when called upon, produce all books, papers or documents in his possession or power relating to such property.
+(2) The judgment debtor or, where the judgment debtor is a corporation, the officer thereof, who has been summoned shall, when called upon, produce all books, papers or documents in his possession or power relating to such property.

 ### Subpoena for witness

 (3) The judgment creditor may subpoena as a witness any person whom he considers likely to be able to supply information respecting the judgment debtor’s ability to pay the judgment debt or respecting his property.

-### Judgement debtor not appearing
+### Judgment debtor not appearing

-(4) Whether the judgment debtor, or, where the judgment debtor is a corporation, the officer thereof, appears or not the judgment creditor and other witnesses may be examined on oath respecting the matters aforesaid.
+(4) Whether the judgment debtor or, where the judgment debtor is a corporation, the officer thereof, appears or not, the judgment creditor and other witnesses may be examined on oath respecting the matters aforesaid.

 (5) If the judgment debtor or, where the judgment debtor is a corporation, the officer thereof, having been duly served does not appear, the court may —